Jujutsu Kaisen Cursed Clash Game's Character Trailer Reveals Aoi Tada, Hanami, Jogo

 News

-Jujutsu Kaisen Cursed Clash Game's Character Trailer Reveals Aoi Tada, Hanami, Jogo
+Jujutsu Kaisen Cursed Clash Game's Character Trailer Reveals Aoi Todo, Hanami, Jogo

 posted on by Adriana Hazra

-Note: Update: Fixed typo on Aoi Todo's name.